 Consider the awe-inspiring beauty of a sunset.
 I understand how the visible colours are produced by light, refracted by atmospheric conditions and the angle of the sun, compared with my position on the surface of the earth.
 Despite this rudimentary understanding of physics, I am inspired by every sunset I see.
 In the years before my return to health, I was able to enjoy the beauty of sunsets, even when my eyesight was at its weakest.
-Now that my eyesight is so much better and I can see small details, beauty on such a massive scale still inspires me.
+Now that my sight is so much better and I can see small details, beauty on such a massive scale still inspires me.
 The miracle, for me, is not how the colours are created, but that they have such an effect upon me.

 I am convinced that the better I understand Serrapeptase, the more I will see that it is The ‘Miracle’ Enzyme.
 The first time I took Serrapeptase, my only hope was that it would be an effective painkiller.
 Within a matter of days, I was learning by joyful personal experience, that it had started a cascade of improvements in my health that I believe saved my life.
 My Serrapeptase Adventure has freed me from the ‘toxic cocktail’ of prescription medication.
-I continue to be free of chronic pain, my lung and heart conditions have disappeared and my eyesight and visual perception have improved beyond anything I could have imagined.
-Neither I, nor anyone who knew me at that time expected or understood that a single enzyme could have such a life-changing impact.
+I continue to be free of chronic pain, my lung and heart conditions have disappeared, and my eyesight and visual perception have improved beyond anything I could have imagined.
+Neither I nor anyone who knew me at that time expected or understood that a single enzyme could have such a life-changing impact.
 I cannot think of a better description of a miracle.

-Serrapeptase was discovered in the early 1970’s and it is now in wide clinical use throughout Europe and Asia as a viable alternative to salicylates, ibuprofen (sold as an OTC in the USA.) and the more potent NSAIDs.
+Serrapeptase was discovered in the early 1970s and it is now in extensive clinical use throughout Europe and Asia as a viable alternative to salicylates, ibuprofen (sold as an OTC in the USA.) and the more potent NSAIDs.
 Serrapeptase is an anti-inflammatory, proteolytic enzyme isolated from the micro-organism, Serratia E15 and has no inhibitory effects on prostaglandins, is devoid of gastrointestinal side effects and offers a sensible alternative.

-The mechanisms of action of Serrapeptase, at the sites of various inflammatory processes consist fundamentally of a reduction of the exudative phenomena and an inhibition of the release of the inflammatory mediators.
+The mechanisms of action of Serrapeptase, at the sites of various inflammatory processes, consist fundamentally of a reduction of the exudative phenomena and an inhibition of the release of the inflammatory mediators.
 This peptidase induces fragmentation of fibrinous aggregates and reduces the viscosity of exudates, thus facilitating drainage of these products of the inflammatory response and thereby promoting the tissue repair process.
 Studies suggest that Serrapeptase has a modulatory effect on specific acute phase proteins that are involved in the inflammatory process.

 Does this mean that the remarkable enzyme, Serrapeptase, can overcome the impact of congenital brain damage?
 There is now some research, based upon studies of newborns, suggesting that inflammation may be amongst the underlying causes of cerebral palsy.
 One indicator for this was the elevated level of inflammatory cytokines.
-I am not yet sure that it is possible to extrapolate from this that reducing the level of inflammation in adulthood, could help to mediate the effect of congenital damage, but am sure that it is a question worth asking, and that the answer will be a fascinating one to find.
+I am not yet sure that it is possible to extrapolate from this that reducing the level of inflammation in adulthood, could help to mediate the effect of congenital damage, but am sure that it is a question worth asking\ and that the answer will be a fascinating one to find.